-An exceptional student and practitioner, Dr John Langdon Down was born in Cornwall in 1828, and left school at 14 to be apprenticed to his apothecary father.
+An exceptional student and practitioner, Dr John Langdon Down was born in Cornwall in 1828, and left school at 14 to be an apprentice to his apothecary father.
 He showed enthusiasm for science and exceptional ability, winning gold medals and qualifying in medicine from the London Hospital in 1858.
 That year he accepted the post of Superintendent of the Earlswood Asylum for Idiots and Imbeciles (renamed The Royal Earlswood Hospital in 1959) , the first institution of its kind in the United Kingdom.

 Each pupil, according to his or her ability, was taught 'life skills' such as dressing, feeding and cooking, the use of money, weights and measures and buying and selling.

-The Community expands
+The community expands

 Extensions were built and further houses acquired.
 The community became self-sufficient in many respects.
 Instruction was given in 'kindergarten', drill, dancing, gymnastics, music and languages.
 There was driving, riding, cycling, cricket, tennis, football, bathing, boating, 'entertainments' and seaside visits.

-About forty acres were actively farmed, with a well known herd of black and middle white pigs.
+About forty acres were actively farmed, with a well-known herd of black and middle white pigs.
 Cows and chickens and a productive garden provided food for the kitchens and occupation for the patients.

 Family continues the tradition of care

 Responsibility for the hospital was inherited by Reginald and Percival, Dr Down’s medically-qualified sons who were already assisting their parents.
 Reginald was remembered by his daughter Elspie as having a gift for spotting, and engaging, those who would be good nurses even when they had had no training.The brothers ensured that modern advances in medical knowledge and occupational therapy were reflected in the life of the hospital.
 This was now divided into four parts: one wing for women and children, another for boys, and one house each for higher grade men and women.
 The reminiscences of old nurses convey a picture of hard work and long hours, but also happiness and love for their charges.

 Wartime, followed by transfer to the NHS

 Reginald's daughter Stella married the famous London Hospital neurologist, Dr Russell Brain (later Lord Brain), and she and her family moved to Teddington to help her father and Percival's wife during the difficulties of the Second World War.
-Being so near the National Physical Laboratory the grounds received a V1 and many high explosive and incendiary bombs, fortunately without casualties.The problem of maintaining a private hospital became overwhelming after the war, and a smooth transfer to the National Health Service was successfully negotiated in 1951.
+Being so near to the National Physical Laboratory, the Normansfield grounds received a V1 bomb and many other high explosive and incendiary bombs, fortunately without casualties.The problem of maintaining a private hospital became overwhelming after the war, and a smooth transfer to the National Health Service was successfully negotiated in 1951.

-Reginald died in 1955, and yet another Dr Langdon-Down, Percival's son Norman, took over as Physician Superintendent under the Staines Group Hospital Management Committee.
+Reginald died in 1955, and yet another Dr Langdon Down, Percival's son Norman, took over as Physician Superintendent under the Staines Group Hospital Management Committee.

-Dr Norman Langdon-Down's retirement in 1970 brought to an end a century of beneficent guidance by the family.
+Dr Norman Langdon Down's retirement in 1970 brought to an end a century of beneficent guidance by the family.